Structure of Chevalley groups over rings via universal localization: Extended dilation principle and key lemma

 \section{Extended dilation principle and key lemma}

 In the current section $G$ is assumed to be simply connected.
 We prove the Key Lemma of the current article which is a stronger version of Bak's key lemma.
 The original statement obtained by A.\,Bak in~\cite{BakNonabelian} for $G=\GL_n$ is a special case of Key Lemma~\ref{key} with $R'=\q=R$ and $\ph=\operatorname{id}$.
 Later Bak's key lemma was extended to all Chevalley groups by R.\,Hazrat and N.\,Vavilov in~\cite{HazVav}.
-Relative version appeared in~\cite{BHVstrike} by the three authors.
+The relative version appeared in~\cite{BHVstrike} by the three above-mentioned authors.
 In these articles it was proved using double localization -- the method that required commutator calculus called ``yoga of commutators''.
-The lemma is a key computational step in existing proofs of nilpotent structure of $K_1$ and bounded width of commutators.
+The lemma is a key computational step in the existing proofs of the nilpotent structure of $K_1$ and the boundedness of commutator width.

 If we replace $G(R,s^mR)$ by $E(R,s^mR)$, then the usual dilation principle works (see~\cite{StepComput}).
 Namely, it suffices to consider a generator of $E(s^mR)$ and, since $\Z[X_\alpha]=\Z[t]$, we have a generic element $x_\alpha(t)\in E(R[t],tR[t])$ for such a generator.
 Afterwards we specialize the independent variable $t$ to $s^m$ to get the result.